ekliao/EricLiaoDigitalGarden/src/site/notes/Systematic mispronunciations by non-native speakers of English.md

 { #7809b0}

 /{/ for /eI/: `pain` -> `pan`
-- So prevalent you hear it everywhere, e.g. from a YouTuber English teacher
+- So prevalent you hear it everywhere, e.g. from a YouTuber English teacher of all people, who, after playing the proper pronunciation of `pan` by several native English speakers, continues to distort the vowel as described here.
+A severe case of tin ear, wouldn't you say?

 ![[_attachments/20230429 1841 Recording.mp3]]

 /I/ or /i/ (not long enough) for /i:/: `seek` -> `sick`; `bee` -> `必`